Table of Contents

 OpenSSH AllowTcpForwarding configuration parameter is sometimes used as a measure of SSH servers hardening in order to complicate tunnel creation.
-This kind of restriction may complicate the task in those circumstances where it is necessary to use a hop machine in order to carry out an audit (or during any pentest phase).
+This kind of restriction may complicate the task in those circumstances where it is necessary to use a hop machine in order to carry out a web security audit (or during any pentest phase).

 Therefore, a small tool called SaSSHimi has been created in order to evade AllowTcpForwarding easily.
 SaSSHimi can be downloaded from our GitHub.